lcunild/QTM-350-Final-Project/README.md

 ## Translate Workflow

-AWS Translate's asynchronous batch processing service allows us to translate large text files that are hosted inside an S3 bucket.
+AWS translate's asynchronous batch processing service allows us to translate large text files that are hosted inside an S3 bucket.

-We have a very detailed [walkthrough](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/FinalProjectTranslateWalkthrough.html) of how to use the AWS Translate asynchronous batch processing service here.
+We have a very detailed [walkthrough](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/FinalProjectTranslateWalkthrough.html) of how to use the AWS translate asynchronous batch processing service here.
 If you are relatively familiar with AWS translate, scroll down to the section labeled asynchronous bath processing.
 If you are new to AWS translate, you will likely find the entire walk-through helpful as it demonstrates how to interact with the machine learning-based translation service.

 The beginning of the walkthrough demonstrates how to access the translator from within a Jupyter notebook.
 In the example, a section of Fyodor Dostoevsky's *The Beggar Boy at Christ’s Christmas Tree* (1876) is translated.
 We did not use this method for our project because we used much larger files of text but it is still important to know that translate can be accessed using a command line interface rather than with files stored in an S3 bucket.
 There are other ways of using translate.
 If you are interested the documentation is [here](https://docs.aws.amazon.com/translate/latest/dg/how-it-works.html)